Karaka-Management/Karaka/README.md

 ## Pricing & Services

 The current pricing model is single payment for the core application and modules.
 All updates regarding security and software fixes are free for the core application and all modules.
 Only enhancements, visually and in terms of functionality require a one time payment for that update.
 This way it's also possible to have full control over software changes and their costs.
-For convenience reasons Orange Management Solutions also offers various module bundles and upgrade subscriptions for updates during that subscription.
+For convenience reasons Orange Management also offers various module bundles and upgrade subscriptions for updates during that subscription.

-Additional optional services Orange Management Solutions provides are:
+Additional optional services Orange Management provides are:

 * Initial software setup with all purchased modules
 * Regular maintenance
-* Customization of all modules provided by Orange Management Solutions
+* Customization of all modules provided by Orange Management
 * Hosting

 ## Development Status

-Currently Orange Management Solutions is still fully developing the first Alpha version.
+Currently Orange Management is still fully developing the first Alpha version.
 As soon as we have a running Beta version we are allowing external testers to use our software and a selected amount of inhouse developed modules.
-A first RC version with a handful of modules is expected to be ready by the end of 2015.

 ## Jobs